openstack/neutron/doc/source/devref/effective_neutron.rst

   a wrong use of ResultProxy.inserted_primary_key for example):

   .. code:: python

      e.execute("create table if not exists foo (bar integer)") e.execute(foo.insert().values(bar=1))
      e.execute(foo.insert().values(bar=[2]))

   The 2nd insert should crash (list provided, integer expected).
-It crashs at least with mysql and postgresql backends, but succeeds with pymysql because it transforms them into:
+It crashes at least with mysql and postgresql backends, but succeeds with pymysql because it transforms them into:

   .. code:: sql

      INSERT INTO foo (bar) VALUES (1)
      INSERT INTO foo (bar) VALUES ((2))